TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 4. Extend the rule for `class-to-jbc`, which handles empty classes, in order to include code generation for methods.

+5. Provide a rule for `exp-to-jbc`, which translates object creation expressions into sequences of Java bytecode instructions.
+6.
 ## Challenges

 Challenges are meant to distinguish excellent solutions from good solutions.